Oregon Affordable Care Act Comprehensive Guide

 When can I apply for Oregon Affordable Care Act (Oregon ACA)?

-If you qualify for Oregon Medicaid health insurance, then you can sign-up Medicaid anytime of the year.
+If you qualify for Oregon Medicaid health insurance, then you can sign-up for Medicaid any time of the year.

 When is the deadline for Oregon Affordable Care Act (OR ACA)?